agroal/pgagroal/doc/ARCHITECTURE.md

 The main process is defined in [main.c](../src/main.c).
 When a client connects it is processed in its own process, which is handle in [worker.h](../src/include/worker.h) ([worker.c](../src/libpgagroal/worker.c)).

+Once the client disconnects the connection is put back in the pool, and the child process is terminated.

 ## Shared memory

 A memory segment ([shmem.h](../src/include/shmem.h)) is shared among all processes which contains the `pgagroal`